szczyglis-dev/py-gpt/README.md

 - Supervisor + worker

-You can create your own types (workflows/patterns) using the built-in visual node-based editor found in the `Tools -> Agents Builder`.
+You can create your own types (workflows/patterns) using the built-in visual node-based editor found in the `Tools -> Agent Builder (Legacy)`.

 You can also create your own agent by creating a new provider that inherits from `pygpt_net.provider.agents.base`.